 The deal is reportedly worth £650m over ten years and also covers Man City’s sister clubs in Australia (Melbourne City FC), Spain (Girona FC), Uruguay (Montevideo City Torque) and China (Sichuan Jiuniu FC).

-Etisalat, an Abu Dhabi-headquartered telecom company, has been City’s telecommunications partner since November 2009 for the countries Etisalat operates in.
+Formerly known as Etisalat, Abu Dhabi-headquartered telecom company e& has been Man City’s telecommunications partner since November 2009 for the countries the company operates in.

-Back in 2009, Etisalat was City’s third global sponsorship appointment after Etihad and Umbro, aimed by the City owners to expand their reach worldwide.
-Regardless to say, both parties have enjoyed a successful run.
+Back in 2009, e& was Man City’s third global sponsorship appointment after Etihad and Umbro, with the partnership aimed by the City owners to expand their reach worldwide.

-In February 2020, Etisalat also became the official sleeve sponsor for the club’s esports team.
+In February 2020, e& also became the official sleeve sponsor for the club’s esports team.

 Man City struck a sponsorship deal with the Abu Dhabi Tourism Authority back in May 2010 as their official destination partner.